Mathematics & Natural Science

 MATH 355 Mathematical Logic Development of the principal topics of mathematical logic.
 Through an axiomatic approach, the course treats the foundations of mathematics and illustrates the power as well as the limitations of mathematical reasoning.
 Topics include propositional and quantificational logic from an axiomatic standpoint; formal number theory; recursive functions, Gödel’s theorem, and recursive undecidability; and an introduction to axiomatic set theory.
 Prerequisite: MATH 353 or permission of the instructor.

-MATH 490-99 Special Topics or Directed Studies in Mathematics A topic chosen according to the interests of the students and the instructor, such as: applied mathematics, game theory, number theory, philosophy of mathematics, History of Mathematics.
+MATH 490-99 Special Topics or Directed Studies in Mathematics A topic chosen according to the interests of the students and the instructor, such as: applied mathematics, game theory, discrete mathematics, number theory, philosophy of mathematics, History of Mathematics.

 Requirements for the Physics Minor